longshotlabs/simpl-schema/README.md

 - `this.genericKey`: The generic schema key for which the autoValue is running (`$` in place of actual array index).
 - `this.isInArrayItemObject`: True if we're traversing an object that's in an array.
 - `this.isInSubObject`: True if we're traversing an object that's somewhere within another object.
-- `this.isModifier`: True if this is running on a MongoDB modifier object.
+- `this.isModifier`: True if this is running on a MongoDB [update document](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/write-operations/change-a-document/) (also known as "modifier" object).
-- `this.isSet`: True if the field is already set in the document or modifier
+- `this.isSet`: True if the field is already set in the document
 - `this.key`: The schema key for which the autoValue is running.
 This is usually known, but if your autoValue function is shared among various keys or if your schema is used as a subschema in another schema, this can be useful.
 - `this.obj`: The full object.
-- `this.operator`: If isSet = true and isUpdate = true, this contains the name of the update operator in the modifier in which this field is being changed.
-For example, if the modifier were `{$set: {name: "Alice"}}`, in the autoValue function for the `name` field, `this.isSet` would be true, `this.value` would be "Alice", and `this.operator` would be "$set".
+- `this.operator`: If isSet = true and isUpdate = true, this contains the name of the update operator in the update document in which this field is being changed.
+For example, if the update document were `{$set: {name: "Alice"}}`, in the autoValue function for the `name` field, `this.isSet` would be true, `this.value` would be "Alice", and `this.operator` would be "$set".
 - `this.parentField()`: Use this method to get information about the parent object.
 Works the same way as `field()`.
 - `this.siblingField()`: Use this method to get information about other fields that have the same parent object.
 Works the same way as `field()`.
 This is helpful when you use sub-schemas or when you're dealing with arrays of objects.
 - `this.validationContext`: The current validation context
-- `this.value`: If isSet = true, this contains the field's current (requested) value in the document or modifier.
+- `this.value`: If isSet = true, this contains the field's current (requested) value in the document.

 ### Getting field properties